 Control Structure No. 1 on the L-30W Canal

 Fabrication and installation of catwalks into the canal system to provide access to future level transmitter equipment.
-At time of project completion, all 9 control structures will be fitted with catwalks on both the upstream and downstream side.
+At time of project completion, 9 control structures will be fitted with catwalks on both the upstream and downstream side.

 Application programming and testing for the communication system which will automate the operation of LWDD water control structures.
-Each cabinet contains the communication equipment, emergency alarms and manual over-ride for an individual structure.
+Each cabinet contains: communication equipment, emergency alarms and manual over-ride for an individual structure.
 Upon installation, one cabinet will be installed within the secured utility building at each water control structure site.